BerkeleyLearnVerify/VerifAI/docs/tutorial.md

 # Tutorial / Case Studies

 This page describes how to run many of the examples included in the VerifAI repository, which illustrate the main use cases of VerifAI.
-After cloning the repository, you can install all the extra dependencies needed for the examples by running:
+After cloning the repository, you can install the extra dependencies needed for the examples by running:

 ```
 poetry install -E examples